Really Crispy Chinese Five Spice Roast Pork Siu Yuk

 Ingredients

-- A slab of belly pork about 1kg to 1.5kg - size to suit number of servings.
+• 1.5 kg A piece of skin on belly pork about 1kg to 1.5kg – size to suit number of servings.

 Instructions

-- Rub about 1 -2 tsp of salt all over.
+• Rub about 1 -2 tsp of salt all over, on both the skin and the meat side.

-- To roast, put the slab of bellypork, skin side up, on a wire rack over a pan of water.
+• To roast, put the piece of bellypork, skin side up, on a wire rack over a pan of water.
 This will collect the fat that will be rendered out of the pork while roasting and stop the oil from splattering.

-- After 1 hour, brush the skin side with vinegar and put the grill on in the oven as well and watch the skin blister.
-Leave it in the oven for another half an hour.
+• After 1 hour, brush the skin side with vinegar and put the grill on in the oven as well and watch the skin blister. ( I use the grill and fan oven function for this stage).
+Let it roast in the oven for another half an hour. (watch out for smoke at this point as it can sometimes trigger the smoke alarm.)

-- You should get a really crispy piece of Roast Pork with minimal effort.
+• You should get a really crispy piece of Chinese Roast Pork with minimal effort.

 How to serve crispy roast belly pork